-As in many other industry verticals, our clients in Financial Services must navigate through an era where digital technology is rewriting the rule book – changing everything from business models to management principles, and completely reshaping the way that financial services firms engage with their customers.
+As in many other industry verticals, our clients in Financial Services must navigate through an era where digital technology is rewriting the rule book – changing everything from business models to management principles, and completely reshaping how financial services firms engage with their customers.

 But South Africa suffers from dire skills shortages in key areas of the emerging digital economy, and these organisations are under intense pressure to attract and retain top digital talent.

-Just how can an organisation do this in an authentic and sustainable way?
+How can an organisation do this authentically and sustainably?
 Salaries, incentives, stock options, benefits?
 How about reasonable levels of job fulfilment and opportunity?

-The harsh reality is that none of these tactics will ever attract the kind of creative digital minds that ambitious organisations will need in the future.
+The harsh reality is that none of these tactics will ever attract creative digital minds that ambitious organisations will need in the future.

 So what is the answer?